-District staff may ask an individual with a disability to remove a service animal from the premises if: (1) The animal is out of control and the animal's handler does not take effective action to control it; or (2) The animal is not housebroken.
+District staff may ask an individual with a disability to remove a service animal from the premises if:

+- 1. The animal is out of control and the animal's handler does not take effective action to control it; - 2.
+The animal is not housebroken; or - 3.
+Making reasonable accommodations for the service animal's presence would fundamentally alter the nature of the service, program, or activity.